chennachaos/cmake-novice/_episodes/03-Multiple source files.md

 ---
 title: "Using CMake with multiple source files"
-teaching: 20
+teaching: 15
-exercises: 20
+exercises: 15
 questions:
-- "How to setup the CMakeLists.txt file for multiple source files?"
+- "How to setup the CMakeLists.txt file for a project with multiple source files?"
-- "How to organise directories?"
+- "How to organise large projects effectively?"
+- "How to build a single target?"
 objectives:
 - "To learn to create CMakeLists.txt for a project with multiple source files"
+- "To learn to build all or a single target"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Use multiple folders for the effective organisation of a project, especially large projects"
+- "By default, CMake builds all targets.
+This behaviour can be changed by passing `--target <targent_name>` to the `cmake` command"
 ---

 ## CMake for building a project with multiple source files